BirdRoad1/summerofmaking-data/README.md

-# SoC-Data
+# SoM-Data

-This web app can scrape HackClub's Summer of Code website and gather every single project along with every user who has created at least one project.
+This web app can scrape HackClub's Summer of Making website and gather every single project along with every user who has created at least one project.

 The projects are stored in a PostgreSQL database.
 The entire list of projects is sent to the frontend which then does the required processing (sorting, filtering, etc.).